 From Bandipur to Ooty

 In the summer vacations when the temperatures were soaring, we decided to visit Bandipur, Ooty and Coonoor.
 A flight from Mumbai took us to Coimbatore.
 After landing in Coimbatore, we checked into a hotel since it was late in the evening and we didn’t want to travel in the dark by road.
 The next morning, we hired a car which drove us to Bandipur.
-We spent two days in Bandipur (more of that in another travelogue) and then drove from Bandipur to Ooty.
+We spent two days in Bandipur (You can read the Bandipur travelogue here.) and then drove from Bandipur to Ooty.
 The 1 ½ hour scenic drive over mountains with hairpin bends and through dense forests was pleasing for us city dwellers living in concrete jungles.
 We checked into the Fern Hill Sterling Resort and were pleased to find our family suite overlooking the vistas of hills, terraced farms and pine trees.

 Government Rose Garden